buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 Overview
 --------

-Over the following three, connected chapters **I’ll progressively introduce the fundamentals of user interface design** step by step.
+Over the following three connected chapters **I’ll progressively introduce the fundamentals of user interface design** step by step.
 These three chapters are essentially the heart of the book – I’d strongly encourage you to read all of them – **they will introduce you to the principles you need to master to become a fully-fledged user interface designer**.

 In this chapter, ‘The Building Blocks of Interfaces’, I’ll introduce the idea of **a core set of elements with which we can build interfaces**.
 These include: buttons, toggles, tags and other essential elements.
 I’ll show how these elements are constructed and explain **how they form the basis of a consistent, yet flexible, design system**.